guruvamsi-policharla/zkpot/README.md

 Requires Rust nightly.

-## Dependencies
-This project uses the [winterfell](https://github.com/facebook/winterfell/) crate as the backend for the STARK prover.
-We have a [fork](https://github.com/bwesterb/winterfell/) of this crate which contains the zkDilithium fields/extensions.

-The [zkDilithium python spec](spec/zkdilithium.py) requires python 3.9 or below due to its dependence on the [Galois](https://github.com/mhostetter/galois) package.

 ## Overview
 This project began as a fork of the [winterfell](https://github.com/facebook/winterfell/) crate and has been modified as follows: